IP-CAM/Maib-Payment-Module-for-OC-3.x/README.md

 **Payment refund**: update the order status (see _refund.png_) to the selected status for _Refunded payment_ in **maib** extension settings (see _settings.png_).
 The payment amount will be returned to the customer's card.

+## Requirements
+- Registration on the maibmerchants.md
+- Opencart v.
+3.x
+- _curl_ and _json_ extensions enabled